Agent Observability Platform: Self-Managed Helm Install

 3. Configure values

-At minimum, point the ClickHouse externalSecret at the AWS Secrets Manager secret holding the otel user password (the one Terraform created), wire in the IRSA roles and ACM certificates, and set the ClickHouse hostname.
+At minimum, point each ClickHouse user's externalSecret at the AWS Secrets Manager secret holding its password (the ones Terraform created), wire in the IRSA roles and ACM certificates, and set the ClickHouse hostname.
+Chart 2.0.0 uses a per-user externalSecret under each clickhouse.<user> key β€” the always-on otel, schemaOwner, llmWorker, and monteCarlo users.
 The chart's keys map to the Terraform outputs as follows:

 Terraform outputChart value